-Swimmer’s ear or otitis externa is an infection of the skin which lines the ear canal.
-This is common in swimmers and can be either a bacterial or a fungal infection.
+Swimmer’s ear is also known as otitis externa.
+It is an infection of the skin which lines the ear canal and is common in swimmers.
+Here we explain the symptoms, causes, treatment and prevention.

 Use plugs when swimming to keep the ears dry.
 Dry thoroughly after swimming and showering with a hair dryer or clean, dry towel.
 Do not use cotton buds and avoid chemical substances around the area.
 Use earplugs or cotton wool balls to stop chemicals from entering.